-I started Ainslee Hooper Consulting because I am passionate about ensuring the world is accessible for people with disabilities.
+I started Ainslee Hooper Consulting because I am passionate about ensuring the world is accessible and inclusive for people with disabilities.

 Between the traditional concepts of accessibility are gaps where invisible barriers are situated.
 It is these invisible barriers that prevent people with disabilities from having holistically accessible experiences and living holistically accessible lives.

 I offer bespoke services and tailored solutions to suit your needs.
-As my client, you will receive a report with unique insights and recommendations to address holistic accessibility gaps in your business or organisation.
+As my client, you will receive a report based on qualitative research with unique insights and recommendations to address holistic accessibility gaps in your business or organisation.
 This will ensure your business or organisation contributes to a holistically accessible world.

 A tailored review service to determine success of strategies to address issues in the disability space.
-You will receive a report with findings and recommendations to ensure success.
+You will receive a report based on qualitative research complete with findings and recommendations to ensure success.

-Although disability is a diversity group, it is one that is lacking from most D&I plans.
+Although disability is a diversity group, it is one that is lacking from most Diversity & Inclusion (D&I) plans.
 I'll help your business or organisation make sure it's a part of your plan in a meaning and sustainable way.

 I am available for a range of public speaking opportunities including keynotes, forums and education.

 I am available to write on my lived experience of disability tailored to your needs.